Sebastian-Negoescu/codeAcademy/README.md

 # codeAcademy
-CodeAcademy Projects
+CodeAcademy Projects.
-Structer with suffer modifications based on the Programming Language used.
+Structre with suffer modifications based on the Programming Language used.